mmanohar24/linqappDataTest/README.md

 1. Identify the events that were either missed or processed incorrectly.
 2. Use Kafka's built-in replay mechanisms to retrieve historical events.
-3. Reset the consumer offsets to reprocess these missed events.
+3. Reset the consumer offsets to reprocess these missed or incorrect events.
-4. Recalculate the results, ensuring accuracy by deduplicating and verifying the final outcomes.

 ## Recovery & Recalculation

 1. **Missed Events**: By resetting the Kafka consumer offset, I can replay events starting from a previous timestamp, ensuring I don’t miss anything.
 2. **Incorrectly Processed Events**: If there were calculation errors, I can reprocess the original events and apply the necessary corrections.
-3. **Deduplication**: To prevent processing the same event multiple times, I need to ensure that the system is idempotent - meaning it processes the same event only once, no matter how many times it's triggered.

 ## Tools & Strategies (Kafka + Consumer Offset Reset)

 1. **Kafka Retention & Replay**: Kafka retains events for a specified period, allowing me to replay past events that were missed or incorrectly processed.
 2. **Consumer Offset Reset**: By resetting the consumer group's offset, I can instruct Kafka to start reading from a specific point, which helps recover lost or wrongly processed data.
-3. **Idempotency & Checkpointing**: To maintain accuracy and avoid unnecessary reprocessing, I’ll track events I’ve already handled and save the offsets of successfully processed events.

 ## Ensuring Accuracy & Consistency

 1. **Logging & Monitoring**: It's crucial to monitor reprocessed events and check if the recalculations are consistent.
 2. **Checkpointing**: By saving the offsets of processed events, I can avoid reprocessing events multiple times.
-3. **Cross-Validation**: After recalculating the results, I will compare them with the expected outputs to make sure everything adds up.

 ## Code Snippet (Automating with Kafka)

-To recover and recalculate the missed or incorrect data, *I have* implemented the following solution:
+To recover and recalculate the missed or incorrect data, I have implemented the following solution:

 1. **Resetting the consumer offset**: This allows us to reprocess the missed events.
 2. **Handling recalculations for incorrect events**: If events were processed incorrectly, we can apply the necessary corrections.
-3. **Ensuring deduplication**: This prevents reprocessing of events that have already been handled.

-This script will reset the consumer group’s offset, instructing it to reprocess past events.
-While Kafka also offers command-line tools like `kafka-consumer-groups.sh --reset-offsets` for manual resets, the code in `event_reprocessor.py` automates the entire process.
+The script named `event_reprocessor.py` will reset the consumer group’s offset, instructing it to reprocess past events.
+While Kafka also offers command-line tools like `kafka-consumer-groups.sh --reset-offsets` for manual resets, my code automates the entire process.

 ## Summary & Justification